+- 1. graduate admission application and application fee

+- 2. official transcripts

+- 3. proof of English proficiency

+Additional Application Information

+An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

+Tuition information

+When it comes to paying for higher education, everyone's situation is different.
+Students can learn about ASU tuition and financial aid options to find out which will work best for them.

 Career opportunities

 Graduates from the doctoral program in computer engineering are able to analyze and synthesize key theories and methods used in the field of computer engineering.
-These graduates can generate and evaluate new theories, methods and designs that can advance the field of computer engineering.
-More specifically, computer engineering program graduates have the skills to advance the design, system integration, testing, evaluation and deployment of the state-of-the-art hardware and software for systems that include computing, communications and networking (wired and wireless), control functions, sensing, signal processing and actuation.
+They can generate and evaluate new theories, methods and designs that can advance the field of computer engineering.
+More specifically, program graduates have the knowledge and skills they need to fundamentally advance and develop new paradigms for the design, system integration, testing, evaluation and deployment of the state-of-the-art hardware and software for systems that include computing, communications and networking (wired and wireless), control functions, sensing, signal processing and actuation.

-These skills can be applied in high-demand growth areas, such as autonomous systems and robotics; distributed, dependable and secure systems; and embedded systems for media processing and communications.
+These skills can be applied in high-demand growth areas, such as autonomous systems and robotics; distributed, dependable and secure systems; as well as in embedded systems for media processing and communications.
 Career examples include:

 - computer engineering professor

 - computer engineering researcher

 - computer hardware engineer

 - computer systems engineer

 - systems software engineer

 Contact information

-Computer Science and Engineering Program | CTRPT 105 SCAI.Grad.Admission@asu.edu | 480-965-3199 Admission deadlines
+Electrical Engineering Program | GWC 209 askee@asu.edu | 480-965-3424 Admission deadlines